being-aerys/Multiagent_Reinforcement_Learning_for_Coordination_in_a_Tightly-Coupled_Domain/README.md

-# Multi-Agent Coordination in a Tightly-Coupled Rover Domain
+# AutoEncoder for Latent Representation Learning and Multi-Agent Coordination using DDPG
 First we use an autoencoder to compress the state representation to one-fourth the original size.
 Then we train DDPG agents to learn joint optimal policies to observe points of interests in a rover domain using the compressed state representation.
 The learned policies perform as good as the policies learned with the original state representation.

 ## Demo